mariotristan/melate/METODOLOGIA.md

-# 📚 Metodología y Fundamentos Estadísticos del Análisis de Lotería
+plate# 📚 Metodología y Fundamentos Estadísticos del Análisis de Lotería

 ## 📖 Índice